Join our newsletter!

 Pin Me!

-Before I get started how do you guys feel about horror books for kids between 11-13?
+Before I get started, how do you guys feel about horror books for kids between 11-13?
 Do you think middle schoolers should be reading age-appropriate horror novels?
-It seems back in the ’90s (or even earlier) a lot of us kids were able to get away with reading whatever books we wanted.
-I was definitely one of those kids that got away with reading books I probably shouldn’t have.
-Now it seems like a lot of parents are hiding their kids away from horror even though it might be something that they would enjoy.
+It seems back in the ’90s (or even earlier), a lot of us kids were able to get away with reading whatever books we wanted.
+I was one of those kids who got away with reading books I probably shouldn’t have.
+Now it seems like a lot of parents are hiding their kids away from horror, even though it might be something that they would enjoy.

 I am by no means saying let them read Stephen King books that I know will surely scar them.
 But this will be the perfect list for those who are showing interest in the genre.